-Note: This is part of a 7-days challenge called “Say Yes to Your No” intended to help you become more confident in saying NO to what doesn’t serve you anymore so you can say yes to yourself.
-This is day one.
+Note: This is part of a 7 lessons challenge spread over 14 days called “Say Yes to Your No”.
+It is meant to help you become more confident in saying NO to what doesn’t serve you anymore so you can say yes to yourself.
+This is lesson one.
 If you’re not already subscribed you can join the challenge here.

 In the book “When the body says NO” by Dr. Gabor Maté, the final chapter covers the 7 A’s of healing.

 In Dr. Maté’s view the 7 A’s are the essential components that we need to work with in order to become emotionally competent and to be able to heal ourselves from the inside out.

 - simply the willingness to recognise and accept how things are.

 - the courage to permit negative thinking to inform our understanding, without allowing it to define our approach to the future